 - high viability

-You can now sow your seed by drilling thinly about evenly in the channels, covering lightly with soil.
+You can now sow your seed by drilling thinly and evenly in the channels and then covering lightly with soil.

 Mulching and Watering

 After planting, cover with mulch to retain moisture.
 The sown seed needs sufficient moisture to enhance germination.
 You should supply water as required, more often during the dry season than the wet season.
 Too much water will make the seed go rotten, while insufficient water will dry up the seed and germination will be adversely affected.

 Here are some essential aspects of nursery management.

 This will provide a healthy environment to workers and minimizes pests and diseases.
 Cleanliness is established through regular weed control, removal of waste and other garbage, the use of an incinerator, and proper handling of nursery materials and tools.

 You must clean nursery tools and equipment and store them securely each day after use to prevent the transfer of disease and pathogens.
 The toolshed must be properly organised and store items must be well labeled.
 You should keep a separate inventory for the nursery.